Nexmo/station/_api/sms/us-short-codes/2fa.md

 ### Authentication information

-If you are not using applications, you use the following parameters for calls to Nexmo API:
+To authenticate your request, you must provide the following parameters:

 Parameter | Description
 -- | --
 `api_key` | Your Key.
 For example: `api_key=NEXMO_API_KEY`
 `api_secret` | Your Secret.
 For example: `api_secret=NEXMO_API_SECRET`

-You find your Key and Secret in [Dashboard](https://dashboard.nexmo.com/private/dashboard).
+You can find your Key and Secret in the [Dashboard](https://dashboard.nexmo.com/).

 If you are using signatures to verify your requests use: